jacintak/colRoz/README.md

 Themed colour packages are all the rage.
 So Nicholas asked Jacinta to make him a colour package.
 These palettes are based on the colours of Australia which we can all agree is the most beautiful country in the world.
 If a kiwi can be convinced, then it must be so.

+## *Warramaba*
+Until more palettes get added there is a set of palettes based on the colours of matchstick grasshoppers in the genus *Warramaba*.

 ## Credits

 [Jacinta Kong](https://github.com/jacintak/) adapted the code from the following packages: